-The Day Izzy Stradlin Played His Last Show as a Member of Guns N’ Roses
+The Last Show Izzy Stradlin Played as a Member of Guns N’ Roses

-As Stradlin told Musician the following year, he'd made his decision after getting sober and realizing he no longer had as much of a tolerance for the air of chaos that surrounded the band — not to mention the constant thumb-twiddling that came with being part of such a massively popular act.
+Stradlin later told Musician that he made the decision after getting sober and realizing he no longer had as much of a tolerance for the air of chaos that surrounded Guns N' Roses — not to mention the constant thumb-twiddling that came with being part of such a massively popular act.

-"I think you make more decisions when you're sober," said Stradlin.
-"And when you're f---ed up, you're more likely to put up with things you wouldn't normally put up with.
+"I think you make more decisions when you're sober," Stradlin argued, "and when you're fucked up, you're more likely to put up with things you wouldn't normally put up with.
 When I have something I wanna do, I gotta do it.
 I like just doing it.
 I didn't like the complications that became such a part of daily life in Guns N' Roses.
 Sometimes for the simplest things to happen would take days.
 Time was so slow, you sat around for days just to do a photo shoot.
 Schedule it, get a phone call, it's been delayed.
 Reschedule it, get a phone call, it's been delayed again.
 That pattern could stretch out for weeks."

-That pattern, added Stradlin, persisted even in the studio.
+The same pattern, Stradlin added, persisted in the studio.
 "On Illusion, we did the basic tracks in about a month.
 Then there was a time lag of about a year before the vocals were finished," he explained.
 "I went back to Indiana and painted the house.
 If you've got a group and people are focused, it just shouldn't take that long."

-Stradlin quickly got his own group together — the Ju Ju Hounds, featuring former Georgia Satellite Rick Richards on lead guitar — and released his solo debut in 1992, the first in a string of generally well-regarded but deliberately less commercial efforts that kept him creatively fulfilled while leaving him out of the spotlight.
+Stradlin quickly got his own group together — the Ju Ju Hounds, featuring former Georgia Satellites member Rick Richards on lead guitar — and released his solo debut in 1992, the first in a string of generally well-regarded but deliberately less commercial efforts that kept Stradlin creatively fulfilled while leaving him mostly out of the spotlight.

-He's continued to keep a fairly low profile in the years since leaving GNR, though the bad blood that inevitably erupted after his departure soon cooled enough to clear the way for a series of temporary returns.
-Stradlin first reunited with Guns N' Roses in 1993, playing a handful of dates while Clarke recovered from a broken wrist, and has since returned on a number of occasions — although he appears steadfastly uninterested in rejoining full-time, or even being part of the group's current reunion with founding members Slash and Duff McKagan.
+The bad blood that inevitably erupted after Stradlin's departure eventually cooled enough to clear the way for a series of temporary returns.
+Stradlin first reunited with Guns N' Roses in 1993, filling in on a handful of dates while Clarke recovered from a broken wrist, and later returned on a number of occasions.
+He nevertheless appeared to be steadfastly uninterested in rejoining full-time, even after the group's long-awaited reunion with fellow founding members Slash and Duff McKagan.

-Still, Stradlin is missed.
-In 2016, a fan at one of GNR's summer shows held up a sign asking "Where's Izzy?" — a reference to a sight gag in the group's video for "Don't Cry" — as a tribute to the absent guitarist.
-She later claimed the band's security team confiscated and destroyed the sign, allegations Guns N' Roses reps deny.
+Stradlin is still very much missed.
+In 2016, a fan at one of Guns N' Roses' summer shows held up a sign asking "Where's Izzy?" — a reference to a sight gag in the group's video for "Don't Cry" — in tribute to the absent guitarist.
+She later claimed the band's security team confiscated and destroyed the sign, allegations Guns N' Roses reps denied.